jlperona-teaching/ecs390-fall19/seminars/week05.md

 *What type of mindset do you have?*

-### Logistics

-*Note*: there is no class next Monday, 2019-11-04, due to the Veterans Day holiday.
-You have two weeks to do this assignment, which is due on Monday, 2019-11-11 at 15:00.

 ### Reading

 Read through *Mindset: The New Psychology of Success* by Carol Dweck of Stanford University.